Financials and budgeting

 What are construction cost codes?

-What does it take to set up a cost code structure?
+What is the best way to set up a construction code structure?

 2. Determine how to set up your construction cost codes